 The project “Building a sustainable social protection response to the COVID-19 crisis in Myanmar” aims to support the national government in responding efficiently to the current and future crises, by strengthening the shock-responsiveness and financial sustainability of their social protection system.
-The purpose is to protect workers and households from falling further into poverty particularly in times of crisis as well as supporting economic recovery through strengthening human capital.
+The purpose is to protect workers and households from falling further into poverty, particularly in times of crisis as well as supporting economic recovery through strengthening human capital.

 The project is expected to deliver results in several complementary areas, by supporting the development of more robust financing of the social security system, setting the foundations for an unemployment insurance scheme, transferring knowledge and building national capacity and strengthening dialogue with relevant stakeholders towards policy development.

-The activities implemented through the project will be further complemented by the Japan government-funded “Bolstering Unemployment Insurance and Labour Market Policy Development in Myanmar (BUILD)” project, which will particularly focus on strengthening the linkages between unemployment insurance and the existing Active Labour Market Policies (ALMP) measures in Myanmar.
+The activities implemented through the project are complemented by the Japan government-funded Bolstering Unemployment Insurance and Labour Market Policy Development in Myanmar (BUILD) project, which focus on strengthening the linkages between unemployment insurance and the existing Active Labour Market Policies (ALMP) measures in Myanmar.

 Mr Simon Brimblecombe, ILO Senior Actuary, firstname.lastname@example.org

-Mr Ippei Tsuruga, ILO focal point on unemployment Insurance, firstname.lastname@example.org
+Mr Ippei Tsuruga, ILO Focal Point on Unemployment insurance, email@example.com

 Mr Thein Than Htay, ILO National Officer (Social Protection), firstname.lastname@example.org